Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-v1/readme.md

 await gapi.client.compute.machineImages.setIamPolicy({ project: "project", resource: "resource",  });

 /*
+Sets the labels on a machine image.
+To learn more about labels, read the Labeling Resources documentation.
+*/
+await gapi.client.compute.machineImages.setLabels({ project: "project", resource: "resource",  });

+/*
 Returns permissions that a caller has on the specified resource.
 */
 await gapi.client.compute.machineImages.testIamPermissions({ project: "project", resource: "resource",  });